by Ellen Castelow

 In Britain the nation held its breath… would the Cleopatra remain buoyant – if not they had wasted a lot of money.

 Five days later a ship spotted the Cleopatra floating peacefully and undamaged off the northern coast of Spain, and towed her to the nearest port, Ferrol.

 Following her narrow escape, another steam-ship, the Anglia, was sent to tow the Cleopatra home.

 Finally in January 1878 both vessels came up the Thames and the waiting crowds cheered as artillery salvoes roared a welcome.

 The ‘needle’ was winched into position on the Embankment in September 1878, to the delight of the people.

 And what happened to the Cleopatra?
 She was sent for scrap as her job was done!

-Not many people today realise what a terrible journey the 'needle' had, and all to commemorate the British defeat of Napoleon Bonaparte.
-One can't help thinking that surely some other triumphal symbol could have been placed by the Thames …something that was not so far away and difficult to bring.
+Not many people today realise what a terrible journey the ‘needle’ had, and all to commemorate British victories at the Battle of the Nile and the Battle of Alexandria… One can’t help thinking that surely some other triumphal symbol could have been placed by the Thames… something that was not so far away and difficult to bring.
 But then again, nothing was too much for the Victorians!

 Location of Cleopatra’s Needle

 Cleopatra’s Needle stands on the Thames Embankment close to the Embankment underground station.
 Two large bronze Sphinxes lie on either side of the Needle.
 These are Victorian versions of the traditional Egyptian original.
 The benches on the Embankment also have winged sphinxes on either side as their supports.